User Module

 Overriding SlowDash Web API

-SlowDash uses the Slowlette Web framework, described in the Web Sever section, to handle Web API requests.
-If a Slowlette App instance is defined in a User Module, it will be integrated into the SlowDash Web API.
-This feature can be used to add new API, modify or override the existing API, using Slowlette’s response aggregation mechanism.
-Be extremely careful on using this because modifying API can easily screw up the entire SlowDash behavior.
+SlowDash uses the Slowlette Web framework, described in the Web Server section, to handle Web API requests.
+If a Slowlette App instance is defined in a User Module, it will be integrated into the SlowDash Web API using the Slowlette aggregation mechanism.
+This feature can be used to add new APIs or modify existing APIs.
+Be extremely careful when using this because modifying APIs can easily disrupt the entire SlowDash behavior.

 The examples here can be found in ExampleProjects/Advanced/UserModuleSlowlette.